-In a new study highlighting some of the causes of these gaps, a British study shows that by the time they turn five, babies born via fertility assistance are generally about 8 months ahead of those born after unplanned pregnancies, developmentally speaking.
+However, a recent British study highlighted some of the causes of these gaps, and according said study, babies born via fertility assistance are generally about 8 months ahead of those born after unplanned pregnancies, developmentally speaking.

 The study found that kids whose parents planned to have them were about five months ahead of the surprise babies on vocabulary tests at age five.
 Babies born via IVF sailed ahead of the planned babies by another three to four months worth of development.

 But when you account for socioeconomic factors, the difference all but vanishes.
 The Telegraph reports: